-Arup were commissioned by Stockton Borough Council (SBC) to audit an existing base 2013 VISSIM model of a section of the A689 through Wynyard, and update to simulate a 2016 base scenario.
+Arup was commissioned by SBC and HBC to audit an existing base 2013 VISSIM model of a section of the A689 through Wynyard, and update to simulate a 2016 base scenario.

 Traffic data has been collected on site during July 2016, including ATCs, queuing and journey time data.